PINTO0309/onnx2tf/README.md

     optimization_for_gpu_delegate: Optional[bool]
       Replace operations that do not support gpu delegate with those that do as much as possible.
+      Effective in both `tf_converter` and `flatbuffer_direct` for ONNX input.
+      In `flatbuffer_direct`, this now applies direct lowering rewrites for broadcast arithmetic, Gather negative-index normalization, and Gemm bias handling.
+With `input_tflite_file_path`, this option remains unsupported.

     replace_argmax_to_reducemax_and_indices_is_int64: Optional[bool]
       Replace ArgMax with a ReduceMax.
 The returned indices are int64.
+      Effective in both `tf_converter` and `flatbuffer_direct` for ONNX input.
+      With `input_tflite_file_path`, this option remains unsupported.
       Only one of replace_argmax_to_reducemax_and_indices_is_int64 and
       replace_argmax_to_reducemax_and_indices_is_float32 and
       replace_argmax_to_fused_argmax_and_indices_is_int64 and